akevalion/Dimplomado/Teoria de aprendizaje procesamiento de la informacion/respuestas.md

 ### Que aplicaciones tiene para la educacion superior?(ventajas y desventajas)
 se usa en instituciones que buscan generar conocimiento atraves de la investigacion?

+Aplicaciones
+Beyond the individual, the concepts, models, and ideas in information processing are being applied to various entities such as:

+Business – Information processing theory has been used to describe organizational behavior (an example is discussed in the previous section).
+For example, various models are used to understand how businesses utilize market information, how they decide which information is relevant or important, and how it affects their long-term strategies (Rogers, Miller, & Judge, 1999).
+Family unit – The theory is used to understand family systems that include attending, sensing, and encoding of stimuli within the family as a whole or the individuals.
+A family unit then develops mutual and individual schemes that affect how information is processed and attended to.
+The schemes can be examined to describe family dynamics, culture, and relationships (Ariel, 1987).
+Artificial intelligence (AI) – Information processing theory was developed in cognitive psychology and the desire of scientists and experts to understand how the human mind works.
+AI studies aim to understand human cognition and replicate the processes in machines such as natural language processing, memory encoding, information retrieval, learning, and more (Langley, 2016).

 - ventajas
     - sirve como metafora para explicar el funcionamento del cerebro
     - permite aprovechar el maximo potencial cerebral de las personas
     - logra socializar el aprendizaje por medio de la retroalimentacion

+    - Provides specificity for what is generally considered routine, unimportant behavior
+    - Provides objective perspective on learning; mistakes are routine and natural
+    - Permits exploration of a wide variety of media content
+    - Produces consistent results across a wide range of communication situations and settings
 - desventajas
     - no concidera emociones o motivaciones algo fundamental en personas
+    - Is too oriented toward the micro-level
+    - Overemphasizes routine media consumption
+    - Focuses too much on cognition, ignoring such factors as emotion